csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 There are two actions: removing the lid from a paint can and painting an object using the paint from an open can.
 The action schemas are straightforward, with one exception: we now allow preconditions and effects to contain variables that are not part of the action’s variable

-416 Chapter 11.
-Planning and Acting in the Real World

 list.
 That is, Paint(x, can) does not mention the variable c, representing the color of the paint in the can.
 In the fully observable case, this is not allowed—we would have to name the action Paint(x, can , c).
 But in the partially observable case, we might or might not know what color is in the can.
 (The variable c is universally quantified, just like all the other variables in an action schema.)